This article was reviewed and updated on July 31, 2020

 With repayment terms that go longer than five years, small business lenders are understandably cautious about lending to brand-new companies without a track record.

-The time in business requirement can vary from lender to lender, but most will typically want to see that you’ve successfully run your business for two years or longer.
-Some lenders may have less strict guidelines, allowing you to apply if your business is at least one year old, but in most cases, you’ll have a hard time finding a good line of credit if your company is newer than that.
+Time in business requirements can vary from lender to lender, but most will typically want to see that you’ve successfully run your business for two years or longer.
+Some lenders may have less strict guidelines, allowing you to apply if your business is at least one year old, but in most cases, you’ll have a hard time finding a low-cost line of credit if your company is less than two years old.

-Again, requirements can vary from lender to lender, but you’ll typically need at least $50,000 in annual revenue for some online lenders, and possibly even more for traditional business lenders.
+Increasingly lenders are scrutinizing business revenues and even cash flow.
+Requirements can vary from lender to lender, but you’ll typically need at least $50,000 in annual revenue for many online lenders, and $100,000 (or more) for traditional business lenders.

-Having strong revenue sources over time — you may be required to show your last two years’ worth of tax returns — shows that you’re capable of maintaining the cash flow required to pay back your business line of credit.
+Having strong revenues over time shows that you’re capable of maintaining the cash flow required to pay back your business line of credit.
+To demonstrate revenues lenders may require business bank account statements or may even want to link to your bank account to analyze income.

 Some industries are riskier than others when it comes to running a business.
-Restaurants, retail, insurance, alcohol and financial services are all considered risky industries because you may have a higher chance of failing.
+Restaurants, retail, and real estate in particular are considered riskier industries.

 That said, it can help if you have experience in the industry prior to opening the business.
 For example, a business owner who has successfully run one or more businesses in the industry prior to their current one would show less risk to a prospective lender than someone who’s new to the industry.